VeryGoodOpenSource/dart_frog/docs/docs/deploy/globe.md

 ## Deploying

-1. Deploy your API for production use by running:
+### 1. Deploy your API for production

+In order to deploy, you can simply run:

 ```bash
 globe deploy --prod
 ```

+### 5. Enjoy your API on Globe!

-2. Congratulations! 🎉 You have successfully deployed your API to Globe.
+Congratulations 🎉, you have successfully built and deployed your API on Globe.
 You can now access your API at the Deployment URL that is available through the Globe dashboard.

 ## Additional Resources